Kolbeinn Tumason

 Kolbeinn Tumason (Old Norse: /non/; Modern Icelandic: /is/; 1173–1208) was a member of the Ásbirningar family clan, and was one of the most powerful chieftains in Iceland around the turn of the 13th century.
-Kolbeinn used his influenced the appointment of his allies into the clergy, such as Bishop Guðmundur Arason.
-However Guðmundur became a staunch defender of clerical independence, causing their relations to sour.
-In 1208, Kolbeinn and his followers attacked Guðmundur and his supporters in Hjaltadalur at the Battle of Víðines.
+Kolbeinn used his influenced the appointment of his allies into the clergy, such as Bishop Guðmundr Arason.
+However Guðmundr became a staunch defender of clerical independence, causing their relations to sour.
+In 1208, Kolbeinn and his followers attacked Guðmundr and his supporters in Hjaltadalur at the Battle of Víðines.
 Kolbeinn was killed in the battle due to head trauma.

 Kolbeinn the poet

-Despite his opposition to Guðmundur, sources indicate that Kolbeinn was a devoutly religious man of some education.
-He is best known for composing the hymn Heyr himna smiður (English: "Hear, Smith of heavens") after receiving his dying wound.
+Despite his opposition to Guðmundr, sources indicate that Kolbeinn was a devoutly religious man of some education.
+He is best known for composing the hymn Heyr himna smiðr (English: "Hear, Smith of heavens") after receiving his dying wound.
 It is now a classic and often-sung Icelandic hymn.
-Scholars have noted that the hymn's structure and content resemble older Christian poetic prayers and possibly echo Eastern Christian tones preserved in Icelandic oral tradition.

-Some Orthodox Christian researchers in Iceland consider Kolbeinn a “Blessed Penitent Chieftain”.
-While he was not canonized, his legacy survives liturgically through the continued singing of Heyr, himna smiður during services, especially among traditionalist Icelandic Orthodox parishes.